mjordan/GitBags/README.md

  7c295cc2f92f46f411e2b63e4ae025dc  data/1930-02-10-08.tif
 ```

-If your application doesn't require versioning of your payload files, using light GitBags is a good option.
+If your application doesn't require versioning of your payload files, light GitBags are probably a better option that full GitBags.

 ## License